A Just Transition for the Port Townsend Paper Mill

 There comes a time in the life of an aging industrial facility where deliberate planning for its closure, cleanup, and replacement must begin.
 For the Port Townsend Paper Corporation mill, that time is now.
 Take your pick, the problems are proliferating: foul odors, marine organisms smothered by debris or suffocating from nutrient pollution, foam and algal blooms along the shore, occupational health and safety violations, water and air quality violations, climate pollution and toxins that will be around for a very long time.

 You can drill down on any one of these and see how bad the news gets.
 Take chronic violations of the mill’s national pollution discharge elimination (NPDES) permit.
-As noted by Scott Doggett in his 11-19 opinion piece “Mill keeps the public in the dark about spill,” many of the pollutants the mill discharges in its wastewater are neurotoxins and carcinogen and several are among the most toxic substances on Earth.
+As noted by Scott Doggett in his Port Townsend Leader opinion piece “Mill keeps the public in the dark about spill,” many of the pollutants the mill discharges in its wastewater are neurotoxins and carcinogens and several are among the most toxic and persistent substances on Earth.
 He notes that there have been 23 permit violations in the past seven years.
-These join 148 permit violations or triggers and 51 enforcement actions since 1990.
-As Doggett notes in a follow up piece in the Leader on 11-26, the paltry fines Washington Department of Ecology assesses for these violations have not been raised since the late 1980s and are having little or no effect on incentivizing better behavior.
+These join 149 permit violations or triggers and 54 regulatory enforcement actions since 1990.
+As Doggett notes in a follow up piece in The Leader the paltry fines Washington Department of Ecology assesses for these violations have not been raised since the late 1980s and are having little to no effect incentivizing better behavior.

 Or take air quality.
-We’re all familiar with the odors caused by emissions from the settling pond, leaky pipes, and the stack.
+Port Townsend residents are all too familiar with the odors caused by emissions from the settling ponds, leaky pipes, and the smokestacks.
 Measured contaminants include reduced sulfur compounds, particulate matter, sulfur dioxide, nitrogen oxides and aldehydes.
-The sulfur compounds are what causes the smell.
+The sulfur compounds cause the smell.
 According to the Environmental Integrity Project, the mill has been in violation of the Clean Air Act for 12 of the last 12 quarters.
 In 2024, the US Department of Health and Human Services warned that breathing a cocktail of sulfur compounds in air near the mill can cause acute respiratory distress.

 Given all this, a clean replacement facility that keeps all jobs intact and is financially attractive to investors is sorely needed.
 Otherwise, we end up like Port Angeles, with 200 sudden layoffs and a decades-long toxic cleanup legacy.
-Here’s one option to consider: a state-of-the-art pulp and paper facility located away from the shore that consumes far less water, energy and chemicals and has a much lower carbon footprint because it uses wheat straw, hemp, kenaf, bamboo or agricultural wastes from Washington farmers as feedstock rather than wood (virgin or recycled).
+Here’s one option to consider: a state-of-the-art pulp and paper facility located away from the shore that consumes far less water, energy and chemicals and has a much lower carbon footprint because it uses wheat straw, grass, hemp, kenaf, bamboo or agricultural wastes from Washington farmers as feedstock rather than wood (virgin wood chips or recycled paper and cardboard).
 It would also generate far less odors since non-kraft pulping processes can be used with these feedstocks.
+Non-kraft processes include any pulping process used to separate cellulose fibers from raw materials (like wood or non-wood biomass) that does not use sulfates.
 The resource efficiency gains – i.e. less environmental impact per ton of product – stems from lower levels of lignin, which makes these feedstocks easier to process.
 And well-paying union jobs would be involved with dismantling the existing mill and building and operating the new one.

 There are several things public officials can do to accelerate a just transition.
 The legislature can undo decades of preferential treatment for wood products and give non-wood alternatives a level playing field.
-A bill snuck through the legislature in 2020 says that clearcutting and industrial wood products are climate solutions – a claim long ago debunked– but what if non-wood alternatives received this legitimate designation and were rewarded with the same portfolio of tax breaks, subsidies, and public investments now going to Big Timber?
+A bill snuck through the legislature in 2020 says that clearcutting and industrial wood products are "climate solutions" – a claim long ago debunked– but what if non-wood alternatives received this designation legitimately and were rewarded with the same portfolio of tax breaks, subsidies, and public investments now going to Big Timber?
+The legislature can also rescind the exemption of pulp and paper facilities from the state's signature climate law - the Climate Commitment Act.
+Despite their high emissions, pulp and paper facilities have been deemed "emissions intensive and trade exposed (EITE)," relieving them from any requirements to reduce climate pollution over time.
+Given the Trump Administration's unprecedented support for protectionist measures - like steep tariffs on many pulp and paper imports - the EITE exemption is no longer needed.

 Our councilors and county commissioners could also play a major role by rolling up their sleeves and working with state economic development officials and the union to begin the process of recruiting new capital – if Atlas takes a pass – with some public support since the transition serves a public purpose.
 Similar facilities have been jumpstarted by solid waste bonds, new markets tax credits, and IRA’s section 45X for advanced manufacturing.
 The market outlook for non-wood facilities is promising.
 According to Global Growth Insights, the compound annual growth rate for non-wood pulp is forecast to be 6.4% through 2034 but only 0.81% for wood pulp.

-So far, elected officials have been silent.
-Remarkably, neither the City nor County commented on reissuance of the latest NPDES permit.
-Nor was the mill even mentioned in the 14 candidate statements published in the 10-15 Leader.
+So far, elected officials have been silent on the largest polluter in Jefferson County.
+Remarkably, neither the City of Port Townsend nor County staff or elected officials commented on reissuance of the latest NPDES permit.
+Nor was the mill even mentioned in the 14 candidate statements published in the pre-election edition of The Leader.
 There’s a long way to go, but it’s time to start.

 Share Post